 This morning, I remembered a particularly fun morning spent in Pieterlin, Switzerland with friends Esther, Elias and Elias' parents Martin and Barbara: Barbara made the most spectacular breakfast.
 Here I am inspecting it all and salivating!

-croissants, cheese up the kazoo, meats, eggs, züpfa (like challah bread) coffee, tea and fresh orange juice.
+We enjoyed croissants, cheese up the kazoo, meats, eggs, züpfa (like challah bread) coffee, tea and fresh orange juice.

 Claire, Laurel and I ate heartily (as usual) and Elias' brother was impressed.
 He commented in Swiss German that he had never seen girls who ate so much.
 Of course we didn't know that until a few minutes later when Esther translated for us.
 We were embarrassed but it made a hilarious memory for a day like today!